 Graded assignments, both teacher and computer scored, are listed on the course calendar.
-These assignments are due.
-Any work that is assigned during the week that is not received by Sunday will be considered missing.
-Late work submitted after this Sunday deadline will be eligible to earn up to 100% credit until the end of the quarter.
+These assignments, quizzes, tests, etc. are due on the due date assigned.
+Late work submitted after this due date for the assignment, quiz, test, etc. will be eligible to earn up to 100% credit until the end of the quarter.

 Under extreme circumstances, due-date extensions can be granted by administration.
-Families should never assume that administration will automatically grant these requests.
+Families should never assume that the administration will automatically grant these requests.
 Due-date extensions must be requested before the due date and on a school day.
 Requests received on or past the due date, or on a non-school day will most likely not be granted.